nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 - To [trigger a Studio release through the REST API]({{page page='how-to-tag-or-release-your-nuxeo-studio-project'}}#with-the-rest-api),
 - When using our command line tools with options that require a password to be provided.
 For example, registering an instance using [nuxeoctl]({{page version='' space='nxdoc' page='nuxeoctl-and-control-panel-usage'}}), linking your Studio project to your Java development project in [Nuxeo CLI]({{page page='nuxeo-cli' space='nxdoc'}}).

-{{callout type='info'}}
+{{#> callout type='info'}}
-Tokens are only used for command line tools and APIs.
-You still need to use your password as usual when you login to Nuxeo Online Services in your browser, for instance when accessing Nuxeo Studio.
+Tokens are only used for command-line tools and APIs.
+You still need to use your password as usual when you log in to Nuxeo Online Services in your browser, for instance when accessing Nuxeo Studio.
 {{/callout}}

 ## Creating a Token